cihai/unihan-db/README.rst

 |pypi| |docs| |build-status| |coverage| |license|

-By default, unihan-db creates an SQLite database in an `XDG data directory`_.
+By default, unihan-db creates a SQLite database in an `XDG data directory`_.
 You can specify a custom database destination by passing a database url into `get_session`_.